matthew-brett/dsfe/project.md

 *   If you're in neither group, ask me (Matthew).
 *   Each team must have at least one Theory person and one Data person.
+*   See below for data rules.
-*   When you have a team you're happy with, choose one member to email me (Matthew) with the team members, a justification for the fit with the rule above, and your provisional proposal for a data set.
+*   When you have a team you're happy with, choose one member to email me (Matthew) with the team members, a justification for the fit with the rules above, and your provisional proposal for a data set.

 ## Data